-- Provide resources to adequately support EOC operations specific to the collection and dissemination of Damage Assessments. - Provide technical assistance for the use of mapping tools to collect and disseminate damage assessment information. - Provide overall support to the Larimer County EOC as needed throughout any emergency or disaster.
+- Maintain the Damage Assessment Tool and initiate the Incident when the Tool is needed. - Provide resources to adequately support EOC operations specific to the collection and dissemination of Damage Assessments. - Provide technical assistance for the use of mapping tools to collect and disseminate damage assessment information.